MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-security.md

 ## Configuration

 **All application runtime configuration is stored in Azure Key Vault** including secrets and non-sensitive settings.
 You can use a configuration store, such as Azure App Configuration, to store the settings.
-However, for mission critical applications, an additional component will introduce another point of failure.
+However, for mission critical applications, another component will introduce another point of failure.
 Using Key Vault for runtime configuration simplifies the overall implementation.

 **Key Vaults are only populated by Terraform deployment**.
 The required values are either sourced directly from Terraform (such as database connection strings) or passed through as Terraform variables from the deployment pipeline.

 **Infrastructure and deployment configuration** of individual environments (`e2e`, `int`, `prod`) is stored in variable files that are part of the source code repository.
-This has two benefits:
+This approach has two benefits:

-- All changes in environment are tracked and go through deployment pipelines before they are applied to the environment.
+- All changes in environment are tracked and go through deployment pipelines before they're applied to the environment.
 - Individual e2e environments can be configured differently, because deployment is based on code in a branch.

 The exception is the storage of **sensitive values** for the pipelines.
 These values are stored as secrets in Azure DevOps variable groups.